-The devices provide two innovative features: Page Reprogram and Multiplane Page Reprogram.
+The devices provide an innovative feature: Page Reprogram.
 The Page Reprogram re-programs one page.
 Normally, this operation is performed after a failed Page Program operation.
-Similarly, the Multiplane Page Reprogram re-programs two pages in parallel, one per plane.
-The first page must be in the first plane while the second page must be in the second plane.
-The Multiplane Page Reprogram operation is performed after a failed Multiplane Page Program operation.
-The Page Reprogram and Multiplane Page Reprogram guarantee improved performance, because data insertion can be omitted during re-program operations.
+The Page Reprogram guarantees improved performance, since data insertion can be omitted during re-program operations.

-The device is available in the TSOP48 (12 x 20 mm) and BGA63 (9 x 11 mm) packages and come with the following security features:
+The devices are available in the TSOP48 (12 x 20 mm) and BGA63 (9 x 11 mm) packages and come with the following security features:

-- OTP (one time programmable) area, which is a restricted access area where sensitive data/code can be stored permanently. - Serial number (unique identifier), which allows the devices to be uniquely identified. - Volatile and Permanent Block Protection
+- One time programmable (OTP) area, which is a restricted access area where sensitive data/code can be stored permanently. - Serial number (unique identifier), which allows the devices to be uniquely identified. - Volatile and Permanent Block Protection